-No Build Alternative Union Pacific Railroad Rail Alternative East Option Union Pacific Railroad Rail Alternative West Option Transportation Transportation (Chapter 3) Alternative Permanent Public Transportation CTA passengers would benefit from faster travelous reroutes that would more directly connect CTA passengers would benefit because of the CTA passengers would benefit from potential in Vehicular Traffic Without mitigation, 15 intersections would open peak hours or both in 2030.
+No Build Alternative Union Pacific Railroad Rail Alternative East Option Union Pacific Railroad Rail Alternative West Option Transportation (Chapter 3) Alternative Permanent Public Transportation CTA passengers would benefit from faster travelous reroutes that would more directly connect CTA passengers would benefit because of the CTA passengers would benefit because of the CTA passengers would benefit from potential in Vehicular Traffic Without mitigation, 15 intersections would ope peak hours or both in 2030.
 Permanent impact mitigation.
-Pedestrians Pedestrians would benefit from upgraded internamericans with Disabilities Act (ADA)-accessificated sidewalks.
-Due to the location of some park & ride facilities UPRR track to reach stations, which would result of the permanent impacts on pedestrians would not be permanent impacts.
-No impacts West Option Yel times by accessing rail service farther south.
-Congested conditions at 95th Street Terminal with passengers to new stations farther south.
-The new, direct rail service within the project area.
-Improved connections to regional commuter rail.
-For at level of service E/F in either the AM or PM at son vehicular traffic would not be adverse after assections immediately adjacent to stations with the curb ramps and from replacement of the sex, passengers would need to cross an active soult in pedestrian safety impacts.
-The description of the sex of th deteriorate.
-Bicycles Bicyclists would benefit from the addition of bid Freight Transportation No impacts Parking Facilities No impacts.
-Benefits would accrue by providing passengers to transit and potentially improve of construction Construction Construction activities would temporarily affect intersections subject to detours.
+Pedestrians Pedestrians would benefit from upgraded inter Americans with Disabilities Act (ADA)-accessif deteriorated sidewalks.
+Due to the location of some park & ride facilities UPRR track to reach stations, which would rest Permanent impacts on pedestrians would not be Bicycles Bicyclists would benefit from the addition of bic Freight Transportation No impacts Parking Facilities No impacts.
+Benefits would accrue by providing passengers to transit and potentially improve of Construction Construction activities would temporarily affect intersections subject to detours.
 For the city stractivities may require a lane closure.
-When per placement, temporary detours will be required closure of adjacent city streets that cross the additional construction activities would require temporary temporary shutdowns for all traffic.
-Temporary placement) would occur only at nighttime and subject to Federal Highway Administration and g additional park & ride opportunities to attract connections to regional commuter rail.
-It the physical capacity of roadways and reets crossing the alignment, adjacent construction of forming work above the street (including beam d.
-Phasing the work will prevent simultaneous alignment.
-Work would be subject to Chicago by lane closures on I-94 and I-57 as well as
+When per placement), temporary detours will be required closure of adjacent city streets that cross the addition activities would require temporary temporary shutdowns for all traffic.
+Temporary rel times by accessing rail service farther south. congested conditions at 95th Street Terminal with passengers to new stations farther south. new, direct rail service within the project area. mproved connections to regional commuter rail. rate at level of service E/F in either the AM or PM is on vehicular traffic would not be adverse after sections immediately adjacent to stations with one curb ramps and from replacement of ses, passengers would need to cross an active sult in pedestrian safety impacts.
+The adverse after mitigation.
+Except parking at stations.
+It the physical capacity of roadways and reets crossing the alignment, adjacent construction forming work above the street (including beam in the property of the sultaneous in the province of the sultaneous in the subject to Chicago by lane closures on I-94 and I-57 as well as shutdowns of traffic (for overhead beam placement) would occur only at nighttime and of subject to Federal Highway Administration and during low-traffic-volume intervals and would be I Illinois Department of Transportation approval. temporarily increase travel times along the I-94 Flagging operations and scheduled track closured or adjacent to railroads.
+Scheduling would allo res would occur during construction activities near w for continued freight and transit operations.